WojciechZduniak09/i3wm-personal-defaults/README.md

 feel free to contact a contributor (only me for now) for help or run the commands from the installation script manually.

+Remember that a desktop environment **must** be installed before running any scripts to avoid potential errors.

+Feel free to change any of the configuration files beforehand

 Run these commands from a terminal in *i3wm-defaults*' root directory:

 ```